 Few things are quite as powerful in business as being able to “show me the money”.
 Pricing is no exception.
 Setting up a good system of pricing performance reports will help you achieve a broader impact and rally your leadership team around the potential opportunity and wins.
-This is a key part of a pricing excellence initiative.
+This is a key part of a initiative.

 Pricing Performance – More Than Margin Lift